 - Send checks to the Alumni & Parent Engagement Office, if you pre-arranged for Swarthmore to pay the bills.

 - Send thank you notes to participants, if appropriate.

 - Review event with Connections planning group.
 What worked?
 What did not?

 - If you incurred expenses, please send your receipts to the Alumni & Parent Engagement Office.

 In between events you might want to send a message out to alumni, parents, and friends in your Connection region.
-If you would like to do that just contact Geoff Semenuk in the Alumni & Parent Engagement Office and he can help you make this happen.
+If you would like to so, please contact Geoff Semenuk in the Alumni & Parent Engagement Office.